Halls vs home: should I stay at home and commute to university or move out into halls or other student accommodation?

 “Do a bit of revision on your commute.
 Generally, I find commute revision is about 1/3 as efficient depending on mood,” says Personinsertname.

 “So if you speed through 30 minutes of revision on your commute that would resemble 10 minutes of revision at home.
-Each little bit helps though,” they add.
+Each little bit helps though."

-Living at home and making friends with other students at universityLots of TSR members who are considering staying at home and commuting have concerns about whether they’d still be able to make friends as easily as they would in halls.
+Living at home and making friends with other students at universityA common concern for those considering staying at home and commuting is whether they will be able to make friends as easily as they would in halls.

-“I tend to just go to uni and get my work done and socialise outside more than at uni so it can work and I wouldn't worry about it too much,” finishes Chandni.
+“I tend to just go to uni and get my work done and socialise outside more than at uni so it can work and I wouldn't worry about it too much."

 And while you might not meet flatmates if you’re living at home, you’ll still meet other students taking your course.